-Information for anyone wishing to make use of the survey data to conduct their own analysis or understand how it's run and managed.
+Information for anyone wishing to make use of English Housing Survey data to conduct their own analysis or to understand how the survey's run and managed.

-The English housing survey (EHS) is a continuous national survey commissioned by the Department for Communities and Local Government (DCLG).
+The English Housing Survey (EHS) is a continuous national survey commissioned by the Ministry of Housing, Communities and Local Government (MHCLG).
 It collects information about people’s housing circumstances and the housing stock in England.

-The English housing survey covers all housing tenures and provides valuable information and evidence to inform the development and monitoring of DCLG’s housing policies.
+The English Housing Survey covers all housing tenures and provides valuable information and evidence to inform the development and monitoring of MHCLG’s housing policies.
 Results from it are also used by a wide range of other users in the public and private sectors.

-In March 2016, a new contract for the survey years 2016 to 2017, 2017 to 2018 and 2018 to 2019 was awarded to a consortium led by NatCen Social Research.
-This consortium includes CADS Housing Surveys and the Building Research Establishment.
+In March 2016, a new contract for the survey years 2016 to 2017, 2017 to 2018 and 2018 to 2019 was awarded to a consortium formed by NatCen Social Research, CADS Housing Surveys and the Building Research Establishment.

 How are the data used?

-The government uses the aggregated results from the survey to gain a better knowledge and understanding of housing and the issues affecting householders in England.
-In particular, data is used to:
+The government uses the results from the survey to gain a better knowledge and understanding of housing and associated issues affecting householders in England.
+In particular, data are used to:

-- monitor the condition and energy efficiency of the housing stock
+- monitor the condition and energy efficiency of the English housing stock

 - help target policies and resources to where they are most needed